 A Fresh Look at An Old Problem

 Welcome to ‘From Bullied to Brilliant’, a journey into overcoming and moving beyond bullying, aggressive, abusive and challenging relationships.

 In the meantime, if you feel lost in the story of victimhood and are struggling with a sense of isolation or rejection, let’s have a look at some of the fundamentals:

 Bullying is an age-old, worldwide phenomenon which has been in operation since the dawn of time and is NOT increasing.

-Bullying is not exclusive to schools but show up in our homes, extended families, workplaces, between cultures, races and ideologies.
-It’s commonplace and can be confronting and deeply painful.
+Bullying is not exclusive to schools but show up in our homes, families, workplaces, between cultures, races and ideologies.
+It is commonplace, can be confronting and deeply painful.

 Avoiding exposure to bullying in some form during an average lifetime is nigh on impossible.

-If you are feeling isolated or rejected as a result of bullying, recognise that you in fact belong to a somewhat unwilling but rather vast majority.
+If you are feeling isolated or rejected as a result of bullying, you belong to a somewhat unwilling, but rather vast majority.

 Unless you are their appointed counselor or have their direct permission, it is not your job to ‘heal’ the bully or show them the error of their ways.

 The question you must never ask yourself is “Why am I being bullied?” or “What’s wrong with me?”

-The question you should be asking yourself is “What do I need to do?”, or “How do I change my situation?”, or “Who do I need to talk to about this?”
+The questions you should be asking yourself are “What do I need to do?” or “Who do I need to talk to about this?”

 Mastering others is strength